stenkjan/nest-haus/docs/BUTTON_TRACKING_GUIDE.md

 ## Overview

-This guide documents how to add proper tracking IDs to all interactive elements in the Nest-Haus codebase to eliminate "undefined/unknown" button tracking issues.
+This guide documents how to add proper tracking IDs to all interactive elements in the Hoam-House codebase to eliminate "undefined/unknown" button tracking issues.

 ## Tracking Audit Process